Close Menu

 Ammonia Respiratory issues

-Burning of tobacco has serious ill effects on one’s health.
+Burning tobacco has serious ill effects on one’s health.
 What are these, you may ask?
 Lets us have a look.

 Short term effects of tobacco